Supraśl Orthodox Monastery: History

 In 1824, the Russians gave the monastery complex to the Russian Orthodox Church.
 In 1875, the St. Panteleimon church was built, in 1889, St. John the Theologian, and finally in 1901, St. George the Victor.
 In 1910, there was a restoration of the 16th century frescoes, which had been covered up by the Basilians.
 In the aftermath of the havoc of World War I, the monks fled from the monastery for the interior of Russia, taking with them the miraculous icon of Our Lady of Supraśl.

 In the period between the two world wars, the monastery was used by the Latin Rite Salesian Order.
 In 1944, the retreating German army destroyed the Church of the Annunciation, along with all of its precious frescoes.
 The Communist government turned the monastery into an agricultural academy.
 After the collapse of the Communist government, the monastery was turned over to the Polish Autocephalous Orthodox Church, which immediately began the still ongoing conservation work and renovation of the monastery.

 The Codex of Supraśl, the oldest Slavic literary work in Poland and one of the oldest of its kind in the world, is named after this monastery.

 Monastery complex

 In the courtyard of the monastery complex is the Church of the Annunciation (1503–1511, destroyed 1944, in the process of being rebuilt since 1985.
 Surviving original fragments of the original frescoes are currently exhibited in the Archimandrites' Palace.
 The church is being rebuilt according to the design of architect M. Kuźmienko.

-Monastery buildings Baroque, built between the 17th and 18th century.
+Monastery buildings Baroque, built in the 17th and 18th centuries.